ring-lang/ring/ringpm/packages/checkers/README.md

 ## Author

-	This game is developed by Gal Zsolt
+	This game is developed by Bert Mariani